 Wear and tear in the joint is the classic Osteoarthritis, which is more common than the more inflammatory and whole body affecting Rheumatoid arthritis.

 We help both of these conditions with strength, stability and mobilisation techniques.
-Getting the joint moving and regaining strength around the joint is fundamental.
+Getting your joint moving and regaining strength around the joint is fundamental.

 Arthritic joints are painful and they get weaker because of it.
 If you can work to turn this spiral around then you can get many years of useful use out of them.